LiorSinai/liorsinai.github.io/_posts/2022-12-29-denoising-diffusion-2-unet.md

 <figcaption>Distribution of closest mean images</figcaption>
 </figure>

-A surprising aspect of this graph is that the 1s are biased in both the test dataset as well as the generated dataset.
-That is, this mean distance metric is not sufficient at evenly distinguishing between the different digits.
+The test set labels are only 82% accurate, so this method is not good enough for a bias free evaluation.

 ### Frechet LeNet Distance

 A smarter way to evaluate the model is the Fréchet Inception Distance (FID).
-This was introduced in the 2017 paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium by Heusel et. al.][Heusel-2017].
+This was introduced in the 2017 paper [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium][Heusel-2017] by Heusel et. al..
 There are two important insights.
 Firstly, image classification can be considered a solved task after the work of the last two decades in machine learning.
 That is we can use an image classification model to get insights into our generated data.